AshutoshDash1999/get-that-api-browser-extension/README.md

 <p align="center">Get That API is an open source browser extension made to test API endpoints right in the browser</p>

+Get That API allows you to easily and quickly make API calls directly from your browser.

+With Get That API, you can access a wide range of APIs, including weather, news, financial data, and more, all in one place.
+Our user-friendly interface makes it easy to search, browse, and select the API you need, and our open-source library ensures secure and reliable connections.

+Whether you're a developer building a new app, a business owner looking for insights to make informed decisions, or anyone who needs to access API data quickly and easily, Get That API is the tool for you.

+Get That API is free to use and does not collect any personal data or use cookies, ensuring your privacy is protected.
+Plus, with regular updates and new API additions, you can be sure that you're always accessing the latest and greatest data.

+Features:
+✨ Supported HTTP Methods: GET, PUT, POST, PATCH & DELETE.
+✨ Add Authorization
+✨ Add Payload

 ## Installation

 1. Install [NodeJS](https://nodejs.org/en/), I recommend using the LTS version.